 HOSPITALS AND CLINICS

-Medical facilities are sometimes not equipped to handle very serious conditions, and those that do have more advance technology and instruments (private clinics), are usually quite expensive.
+Medical facilities are sometimes not equipped to handle very serious conditions, and those that do have more advanced technology and instruments (private clinics), are usually quite expensive.
 If you don’t have medical insurance, you will have to pay out-of-pocket, but keep in mind that even the best, most modern medical facilities usually cost much less in Bolivia than in developed countries.

 HOSPITAL URBARI is modern and clean, the staff are courteous, knowledgeable and very attentive, and the doctors are excellent.
 Medical instruments and technology are very adequate.
 Minimal waiting times, even in emergencies.
 Probably the best hospital in Santa Cruz.